Give back this December

 This December, Summit County Library offers a great opportunity for you to give charitably:

-From June - August, library staff put on a successful 2021 Summer Reading program, with the theme of Tails and Tales.
-It was a summer full of entertainment including local organizations, Denver presentors, and virtual programs.
-Staff led a wide range of free programs for all ages, from bird watching, painting or lectures on homesteading for adults, to weekly Junior STEAM programs and fun interactive storytimes for our preschoolers and babies.
-It was a successful challenge, with 200 children, 82 teens and 42 adult participating in reading over the summer.
+From June - August, library staff put on the annual 2022 Summer Reading program, with the theme of Oceans of Possibilities.
+It was a summer full of fun and entertainment.
+Staff led a wide range of free programs for all ages and it was a successful challenge, with 183 children, 95 teens and 155 adult participating in reading over the summer.

 What is the Summit Library Foundation?